meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 **Lyon, David**.
 Surveillance Society: Monitoring Everyday Life.
 Open University Press, 2001.
 A sociological analysis of pervasive monitoring practices and their social implications.
 Adds empirical support to claims about the reduction of unmonitored spaces and the invisibility of autonomous collectives.

+**Chaplin, Charlie**, The Great Dictator, 1940.
+Norbert Wiener’s warnings about a society exchanging purpose for stability were rooted in the post-war moral fallout of the machine age.
+Yet, the deep cultural anxiety he formalized had been voiced years earlier.
+In the film’s climactic speech, Chaplin’s character appeals directly to the soldiers of the totalitarian state, urging them to reject the "unnatural men" who *"regiment your lives - tell you what to do - what to think and what to feel!"* He demands they not give themselves to *"machine men with machine minds and machine hearts!"*

+Chaplin’s term, "machine men," is the moral premonition of Wiener’s *homo cyberneticus*.
+"Regimented lives" mirrors Wiener's focus on control and feedback.
+The totalitarian state functions as a brute-force cybernetic system, using command to enforce uniformity.
+The "machine heart" is the loss of purpose, the system's focus on efficiency and stability over meaning.
+It decries the individual stripped of interiority, reduced to a function devoid of empathy or ethical orientation.